Skip to main content

 • Hands-on digital history projects

-UND also offers a minor in history.
+UND also offers a minor in History and a certificate in Public History.
 Whichever program you choose, you'll graduate with high-demand skills like the ability to communicate clearly and persuasively.

 History Degree at UND